 Terry Nash confesses to assassinating a mob boss turned informant just before he was about to testify, in retaliation for his wife's murder.
 Starsky and Hutch discover that everything Terry remembers...

 Tough Det.
 Sgt.
 Dave Starsky (Paul Michael Glaser) and educated Det.
 Sgt.
-Ken "Hutch" Hutchinson (David Soul) are plainclothes cops taking on dope dealers, muggers and other thugs, aided by their red 1974 Torino and informant Huggy Bear.
+Ken "Hutch" Hutchinson (David Soul) are plainclothes cops taking on dope dealers, muggers, and other thugs, aided by their Souped-up red-and-white 1974 Ford Gran Torino and informant Huggy Bear (Antonio Fargas).
 Both bachelors' private lives play as interweaving threads in the drama.Written by

 Ed Stephan <email@example.com>

 15 of 18 people found this review helpful.

 Was this review helpful to you?

 | Report this